The proof is in the pudding. Most managers don’t know how to give feedback effectively.

 This confirms alignment between manager and team member and provides a reference to look back on.

 3. Remove Ambiguity: Address Underperformance By Identifying The Gap

 In some roles, it’s easy to identify areas of underperformance.
 For example, a salesperson is either meeting their quota or not.
-An employee in a helpdesk role might have a certain number of tickets to close per day.
+But what if results and overall performance are less tangible, such as in a role like finance or HR?

-It can be a challenge for managers to describe exactly what is not going right for one of their direct reports, especially when it involves soft skills.
+It can be a challenge for managers to describe exactly what is not going right for one of their direct reports in these areas, especially when it involves soft skills.
 But specificity and clarity are crucial for improvement.

-The Crucial Accountability Model offers a straightforward way of doing so:
+The Crucial Accountability Model offers a straightforward approach to overcoming this challenge: